mobiledgex/MatchingEngineSDK/Examples/ARShooterExample/ARShooterServer/README.md

-This is the PongServer, for the PongGame.
-It is based around Node.JS Websockets API.
+This is the ARShooter Server.
+It is based around Node.JS Socket.IO API.

-It has a Dockerfile, that can create an image to be submitted to MobieldgeX to run it on the low latency MobiledgeX edge cloudlet services.
+It has a Dockerfile, that can create an image to be submitted to MobiledgeX to run it on the low latency MobiledgeX edge cloudlet services.